 Types of Lure Coursing and Racing

 AKC lure coursing: Coursing dogs are scored by judges on: speed, enthusiasm, agility, endurance, and their ability to follow the lure.
 Dogs run 2 courses that vary in distance from 600 to 1000 yards; the combined score of both courses determines the winner.
 Additional runs may be necessary in the case of ties and to decide Best Of Breed and Best in Field.
 Courses are run with up to 3 greyhounds running together.
-The dogs are hand slipped and released on the command “Tallyho”, not on lure movement.
+The dogs are hand slipped and released on the command “Tallyho”, not when the lure moves.
+The lure will already be moving for a few seconds before the command it given.
 Dogs wear a colored coursing blanket in pink, blue or yellow and a quick release collar is used, racing muzzles are optional.
 The lure coursing Tests offer the Junior Courser (JC) and Senior Courser (SC) titles.
 In the Junior Courser test the dog runs solo and is required to run at least a 600 yard course with four turns under two different judges.
 For the Senior Courser test the dog must be eligible to run in the Open Stake by virtue of having a Junior Courser title; must run with at least one other dog and must earn a qualifying score at four AKC tests under at least two different judges.
 To earn the Master Courser test the dog must earn 25 qualifying scores in the Open, Open Veteran or Specials Stake and have a Senior Courser Title.

 In the lure coursing Trials the dogs can earn a Field Championship (FC) by accumulating 15 points with at least two first place wins of three points or more under two different judges or judging panels and at least one point must be earned in competition with at least one hound of the same breed.